EXPERIENCED WINNIPEG CRIMINAL LAWYER

 You can also decide to talk to the media about it.
 However, make sure you have already sought assistance from a sexual assault lawyer who’d stay by your side during the process and will keep an eye on signals of danger.

 It is a victim’s right to claim help from the police or medical authorities.
 Nobody is bound to report to the police in case they require a medical examination or any such tests done.
-MEDICAL EXAMINATION IS IMPORTANT for your self-awareness of the damage caused as well as for the future trials.
+MEDICAL EXAMINATION IS IMPORTANT for your self-awareness of the damage caused as well as for future trials.
 Such reports play a significant role in explaining the ins and outs of an assault even if the case details are inexplicable.
 A victim to report such a case to a lawyer, or police or even a gynecologist to seek help.
 Also, anybody can receive a RAPE KIT on anybody’s behalf.
 While there is nothing dangerous in receiving a rape kit, lawyers usually suggest completing the process by reporting the details to the relevant authorities.

 While rape is the most under-reported crime, it needs the highest level of attention so that our youth can be protected from the evil.
 Not a crime it’s an evil.